2004 Alberta Senate nominee election: Aftermath

-Overall, Albertans were seen as disinterested in the Provincial election and Senate nominee election.
+Overall, Albertans were seen as uninterested in the Provincial election and Senate nominee election.
 Elections Alberta stated the provincial election turnout was 44.7 per cent of eligible voters, while the Senate nominee election saw a turnout of 44.2 per cent (885,289 ballots).
 Although total turnout included 85,937 (9.7 per cent) voters decline ballots, and 84,643 (9.6 per cent) voters rejecting their ballot.
-Commentators such as the Edmonton Journal editorial board called the large number of declined and rejected ballots a grim picture for Alberta's Senator-in-waiting strategy for reform.
+Commentators such as the Edmonton Journal editorial board called the large number of declined and rejected ballots a grim picture for Alberta's senator-in-waiting strategy for reform.
 Many Liberal and NDP supporters were observed discarding their Senate nominee ballots, while the proportion of spoiled ballots was higher in ridings and polls where the Liberals and NDP did well in the concurrent Legislature election.